How Long Does Meal Prep Last? Food Storage Times

 You spent two hours on Sunday chopping, cooking, and portioning five days of meals.
 By Wednesday, the chicken smells off and the rice tastes stale.
 Sound familiar?

 These numbers matter more than most people realize.
 The FDA warns that bacteria multiply rapidly in the "danger zone" between 40°F and 140°F, which means your fridge temperature isn't just a preference — it's a food safety control.
 A 2024 USDA report found that American households waste approximately 30-40% of their food supply, and improper storage is one of the leading causes.
+For food-specific timelines, the USDA FoodKeeper guidelines are the authoritative reference.

 Here's a quick reference chart for the most common meal prep foods: